-For Proposal No. 1, the election of directors, the two nominees receiving the most "For" votes cast by the holders of shares present in person, by remote communication, if applicable, or represented by proxy and entitled to vote on the election of directors will be elected.
+For Proposal No. 1, the election of directors, the two nominees receiving the most "For" votes cast by the holders of shares present or represented by proxy and entitled to vote on the election of directors will be elected.
 Only votes "For" will affect the outcome.
 Broker non-votes will have no effect.

-To be approved, Proposal No. 2, the ratification of the selection of BDO USA, LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2020, must receive "For" votes from the holders of a majority of shares present in person, by remote communication, if applicable, or represented by proxy and entitled to vote on the matter.
+To be approved, Proposal No. 2, the ratification of the selection of Ernst & Young, LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2021, must receive "For" votes from the holders of a majority of shares present or represented by proxy and entitled to vote on the matter.
 If you mark your proxy to "Abstain," it will have the same effect as an "Against" vote.
 This proposal is a matter on which a broker, bank or other agent or nominee has discretionary voting authority, and thus, we do not expect any broker non-votes with respect to Proposal 2.

-Proposal No. 3, the advisory vote on the compensation of our named executive officers, will be considered to be approved if it receives "For" votes from the holders of a majority of shares present in person, by remote communication, if applicable, or represented by proxy and entitled to vote on the matter.
+Proposal No. 3, the advisory vote on the compensation of our named executive officers, will be considered to be approved if it receives "For" votes from the holders of a majority of shares present or represented by proxy and entitled to vote on the matter.
 If you mark your proxy to "Abstain," it will have the same effect as an "Against" vote.
 Broker non-votes will have no effect.